2019 Demo Night

 These private networking opportunities connect members of the LaunchVT cohort with over 75 individuals and companies that can help them build their businesses.
 With time for informal networking and structured conversation, finalists get one-on-one access to one of our greatest community resources - our people.

 Members of the cohort are assigned a dedicated coach with industry specific experience.
 Coaches work with their team on every aspect of their business and provide one on one support as they develop their pitch for Demo Day.
 Coaches also provide detailed feedback and strategic advice to help their team prepare a polished Launch Report for applying to other accelerators and investment opportunities.

-Each member of the cohort will be awarded a suite of in-kind services from local businesses.
+Each member of the cohort will be awarded a suite of services from local businesses.
 LaunchVT partners with local service providers to offer our cohort members access to over $100,000 in marketing, legal, accounting, design, and work space support.
 Click the link below to check out all of the amazing in-kind service providers supporting our entrepreneurs!